hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ##  Pipelines (I)

 When it comes to data ingestion, pipelines are employed.
 The tools provided by KX Insights Enterprise for the creation, analysis, and testing of pipelines are extensive and straightforward to use, as we will see below.
-They have four fundamental parts, which can then be further complicated or supplemented with others, namely:
+The more basic pipeline have four fundamental parts, which can then be further complicated or supplemented with others, namely:

 - Reader: The reader for Insights pipelines is highly versatile, allowing data ingestion from multiple sources, as depicted in Figure 1.
 (MAKE REFERENCE HERE SOMEHOW)
 - Decoder: The decoder, responsible for transforming data received through the reader into different formats (JSON, CSV, etc.) into a q structure.